-- 4. Cannabis use: Cannabis violations occur when students or their guests fail to responsibly consume or fail to uphold the university's smoking, alcohol, and substance abuse policy.
-Violations may include, but are not limited to, the following: - Consumption of cannabis in public spaces of residence (including lounges, hallways, bathrooms) - Growth of cannabis or the production of edibles or other cannabis products b. - Promotion of the mass consumption of cannabis through such means as C. equipment designed for mass consumption, or a common source (e.g. hotboxing) - d.
-Distributing, selling, or advertising cannabis (or related activities) or any cannabis products - Smoking or vaping cannabis, or any cannabis product, inside of residence e. buildings or within less than ten metres from any residence building - 5.
-Drug use: Drug violations occur when students or their quests are not in compliance with the Criminal Code of Canada with respect to illegal drug use, including: - Possession or use of drug paraphernalia a. - Indications of personal use of illegal (non-prescription) drugs - Indications of trafficking illegal drugs in residence - 6.
-Discrimination and harassment: Discrimination and harassment violations occur when students or their quests engage in behaviours as identified by the following: - a.
+VIOLATION LEVEL OF VIOLATION (INITIAL) TYPICAL SANCTION(S) (INITIAL) 4.
+Cannabis use: Cannabis violations occur when students or their guests fail to responsibly consume or fail to uphold the university's smoking, alcohol, and substance abuse policy.
+Violations may include, but are not limited to, the following: Consumption of cannabis in public spaces of residence (including lounges, hallways, bathrooms) a.
+Level one a.
+Spoken warning/fine b.
+Growth of cannabis or the production of edibles or other cannabis products b.
+Level two b.
+Written warning/fine c.
+Promotion of the mass consumption of cannabis through such means as equipment designed for mass consumption, or a common source (e.g. hotboxing) c.
+Level one c.
+Restriction/confiscation d.
+Distributing, selling, or advertising cannabis (or related activities) or any cannabis products d.
+Level three d.
+Written warning e.
+Smoking or vaping cannabis, or any cannabis product, inside of residence buildings or within less than ten metres from any residence building e.
+Level one e.
+Written warning/fine 5.
+Drug use: Drug violations occur when students or their guests are not in compliance with the Criminal Code of Canada with respect to illegal drug use, including: a.
+Possession or use of drug paraphernalia b.
+Indications of personal use of illegal (non-prescription) drugs c.
+Indications of trafficking illegal drugs in residence a.
+Level two b.
+Level two c.
+Level three a.
+Written warning b.
+Written warning c.
+Eviction 6.
+Discrimination and harassment: Discrimination and harassment violations occur when students or their guests engage in behaviours as identified by the following: a.
 Discrimination is the differential treatment of or behaviour towards individuals on the basis of religion, creed, marital status, family status, sex, sexual orientation, gender identity, disability, age, colour, ancestry, nationality, place of origin, race or perceived race, and receipt of public assistance.
 This treatment may occur in direct or indirect manners, in person, in writing, in social media or via other electronic means and includes non-inclusive language, discriminatory remarks, actions of a discriminatory nature or promotion of discrimination.
-Such behaviours are prohibited in residence. - b.
+Such behaviours are prohibited in residence. b.
 Harassment is the unwelcome comments or actions, either of a personal or sexual nature, that an individual ought to reasonably know would cause psychological concern.
 This treatment may occur in direct or indirect manners, in person, in writing, in social media or via other electronic means and includes direct, indirect or implied threats, unreasonable physical contact without permission, and intimidation or bullying.
 Such behaviours are prohibited in residence.
+All: Level one; two; three All: Spoken warning; written warning; creative sanction; disciplinary decision; or eviction